 Should I See a Lawyer During Mediation?

 Mediation is not a substitute for the services of a qualified attorney.
 Both parties are encouraged to obtain independent legal advice during the mediation process, and to have their lawyer review the agreement before it is signed.
-Even when the mediator is a lawyer, he/she cannot give either party legal advice.
+Even when the mediator is a lawyer, they can't give either party legal advice.

 What if My Case is Too Complicated for Mediation?